iranroman/Web/index.md

 ---

-I'm a post-doctoral scholar at New York University's Music and Audio Research Laboratory, where I carry out research in theoretical neuroscience and machine listening.
+I'm a postdoctoral scholar at New York University's Music and Audio Research Laboratory, where I carry out research in theoretical neuroscience and machine listening.

 My goal is to develop machines that can listen to music and speech like humans do.
 So far, I have built mathematical models that explain how the human brain anticipates and synchronizes with the rhythms present in music and speech.